A Wakeup Call

 Looking up into the southern sky, Monty could see the bright band of the Milky Way through the leaves of the trees, but could not make out the southern cross that indicated due south.
 He had lost track of the time, his watch was useless; it was too dark to see the face.
 The air started to cool and Monty began to feel drowsy, so as a precaution, he took off his belt and looped it through the trigger guard of the rifle.
 Passing the end around a smaller branch sticking out of the main branch where he was cradled, he looped it through his pants and made it fast.
 Satisfied that if he dozed off both he and the rifle would stay in the tree; with the sound of a Scops owl calling nearby he settled down to wait it out.

-Shortly, amid commotions of noise and shouting, directions were given and received, Monty was discovered in the tree and midnight had become a close neighbor.
+Shortly, amid commotions of noise and shouting, directions were given and received.
 Then by the lights of the Kombi, the trackers could follow the guide marks Santros had made (on the trees) leading them to the wildebeest carcass.
+Monty was discovered in his tree when midnight was well behind him.

 A post by my husband Moz, the Webmaster